apache/drill/_docs/data-sources/004-json-ref.md

 * Value: a string, number, true, false, null
 * Whitespace: used between tokens

-The following table shows SQL and JSON data mapping:
+The following table shows SQL-JSON data type mapping, assuming you use the default `all_text_mode` option setting, false:

 <table>
   <tr>